 - Angelica balm with snuff nose

 - Thyme myrtle balm for a cold

 - Electrolytes (Oralpadone) in diarrhea, better than something "darning"

 - Tweezers & tick tweezers

 - possibly staple plaster for taping wounds

-- possibly lice remedy (I really had a girlfriend who had lice in Colombia and was glad to have a German drug ...)
+- possibly lice remedies (I really had a friend who had lice in Colombia and was happy to have a German preparation with me ...)

 I usually order directly online Europe Pharmacy, then I have no more stress and can do all in the evening in peace, when the children are in bed :) Practically, I also find here The category "travel pharmacy" as a rough guideline.
 Mostly it is also cheaper online.